kiraaa188/Dice-Roll-Battle/README.md

 # 🎲 Dice-Roll-Battle 🎲
 For this game, it is a turn-based game.
 There are 2 players where each player rolls two virtual dice in their turn.
+The points on dice will be showned randomly.
 # 🏆 How to win:
 If the sum of their two dice roll is odd, they will gain the points as the sum of the two dices.